Cursive Translator: Convert Cursive Writing to Digital Text

 That's the difference between a tedious afternoon project and something you can knock out during your coffee break.

 Many old cursive letters are written in languages like German, French, Spanish, or Italian.
 If your cursive document is in another language, you can translate it to English (or any other major language) right after transcription.
-Here's how to do it:
+Here's how:

 1. After your cursive is converted to text, click the "Translate" button